Mud Flat Ecology

 At the very edge of the land, the estuary seethes with life.
-Bacteria, mud worms, crabs, migrating fish, mangroves and oystercatchers – a fascinating ecosystem has evolved in the mud flats of New Zealand’s 300 estuaries.
-This fragile habitat is vulnerable to time and tide, and to erosion, pollution and other effects of human activity.
+Bacteria, mud worms, crabs, migrating fish, mangroves and oystercatcher: a fascinating ecosystem has evolved in the mud flats of New Zealand’s 300 estuaries.
+Often right on the doorstep of human population centres, this fragile environment is vulnerable to time and tide, and to erosion, pollution and other effects of human activity.

-Mudflats are often dismissed by people as ugly, messy environments only useful for dumping waste or reclamation.
+An important source of food for Maori in pre-European New Zealand and still a vital source of nutrients for migratory shore birds recovering after journeys of thousands of kilometres, we too often treat mud flats as dumping grounds for waste or "wastelands" to be reclaimed.
 The reality is that they are populated by diverse, highly productive communities adapted to cope with the daily changes caused by tidal cycles.
 They are also invaluable buffer zones between land and sea and essential habitat for juvenile fish.

 Choice of Activities

-- Games (juniors) to gain appreciation of relationships
+- Enjoy experiential activities (juniors) to gain appreciation of relationships

-- Transects to survey population and community patterns;
+- Perform transects to survey population and community patterns

 - Discuss environmental conditions in relation to adaptations and community/population patterns

-- Collection of physical data eg; exposure, mud texture, temperature variation
+- Collect of physical data eg: exposure, mud texture, temperature variation

 - Investigation of whelk behaviour